 6. Is entropy also measured in bits?

 Yes.
 However, in physical situations lots of the information is not known.
+(Think

-numbers, so another set of units is used: Joules per Kelvin.
+such large numbers, so another set of units is used: Joules per Kelvin.

 7. Wait a minute.
 Entropy is physical and information is mathematical.